Krillian111/upgraded-palm-tree/README.md

 Note: Subsections are ordered in reversed order of implementation to have the most relevant section about the API first.

+## Optional

+- Authentication/Authorization (skipped due to time)
+- finalize create
+- add update/delete

+## TODO

+- exception handling
+- GET /services
+  - pagination (go into detail about design choice)
+  - filter/search (exact match on name only)
+  - sorting (lexicographical by name, elaborate on other options)
+  - return limited data model of service
+- GET /services/{service_id}
+  - return full data model of service
+  - expand option for version
+- GET /services/{service_id}/versions/{version_id}
+  - return full data model of version

+## API design consideration

+### Data modeling

+- auto increment primary keys because it is unnecessary to introduce the performance overhead of a uuid without leveraging any of its properties

+### Misc

+- Added simple POST to enable easier automatic and manual testing

+## Test Setup

+- As the repo mocks grow over time, I would probably move to something like ts-auto-mock unless there is something more convenient/appropriate already built into NestJS.

 ## Docker Setup

 - Simple compose to allow running app with attached database